sadSader/lua-language-server-wiki/EmmyLua-Annotations.md

 * completion will not display context in a meta file
 * hover of `require` a meta file shows `[[meta]]` instead of absolute path
 * find reference ignores results in a meta file

+### Trivia
+* Sumneko's type annotations are based off [EmmyLua](https://github.com/EmmyLua) tags.
+EmmyLua annotations are doc comments similar to [LDoc](https://stevedonovan.github.io/ldoc/manual/doc.md.html) tags, but besides adding documentation they are used to improve features like code completion and signature information.
+Also refer to the [official documentation](https://emmylua.github.io/annotation.html) and [Luanalysis](https://github.com/Benjamin-Dobell/IntelliJ-Luanalysis#static-analysis-features) (EmmyLua fork), although Sumneko's implementation might not be the same.

 ### References
 * EmmyLua: https://emmylua.github.io/annotation.html